Terms & Conditions | Mob Film

 The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.

-Neither we nor any third parties provide any warranty or guarantee as to the accuracy, timeliness, performance, completeness or suitability of the information and materials found or offered on this website for any particular purpose.
-You acknowledge that such information and materials may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.
+Neither we nor any third parties provide any warranty or guarantee regarding the accuracy, timeliness, performance, completeness or suitability of the information and materials found or offered on this website for any particular purpose.
+You acknowledge that such information and materials may contain inaccuracies or errors, and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.

 Your use of any information or materials on this website is entirely at your own risk, for which we shall not be liable.
 It shall be your own responsibility to ensure that any products, services or information available through this website meet your specific requirements.
 This website contains material which is owned by or licensed to us.
-This material includes, but is not limited to, the design, layout, look, appearance and graphics.
+This material includes but is not limited to the design, layout, look, appearance and graphics.
 Reproduction is prohibited other than in accordance with the copyright notice, which forms part of these terms and conditions.

-All trade marks reproduced in this website which are not the property of, or licensed to, the operator are acknowledged on the website.
+All trademarks reproduced in this website which are not the property of, or licensed to, the operator are acknowledged on the website.

-Unauthorised use of this website may give rise to a claim for damages and/or be a criminal offence.
+Unauthorised use of this website may give rise to a claim for damages and be a criminal offence.

-From time to time this website may also include links to other websites.
+From time to time, this website may also include links to other websites.
 These links are provided for your convenience to provide further information.
 They do not signify that we endorse the website(s).
-We have no responsibility for the content of the linked website(s).
-Your use of this website and any dispute arising out of such use of the website is subject to the laws of England, Northern Ireland, Scotland and Wales.
+We have no responsibility for the linked website(s) content.
+Your use of this website and any dispute arising out of such use is subject to the laws of England, Northern Ireland, Scotland and Wales.

 Privacy Policy

-We comply with the GDPR and any data held by us is held on the following basis provided in the GDP:
+We comply with the GDPR, and any data held by us is held on the following basis provided in the GDP:

-Consent, Contract, Legal Obligation, Vital interests, Public task or legitimate interest and is only such data- typically name, email,phone number and address- necessary for us to contact you and payment details if we pay money to you.
-If you have any issues or would like to read our data protection policy or object to us holding your data and would like us to delete it please email [email protected]
+Consent, Contract, Legal Obligation, Vital interests, Public task or legitimate interest and is only such data- typically name, email, phone number and address- necessary for us to contact you and payment details if we pay money to you.
+If you have any issues or would like to read our data protection policy or object to us holding your data and would like us to delete it, please email [email protected]

 Equal Opportunities policy